Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 • Stefan Kotze, the best automotive photographer in the world and whose work I greatly admire, for all the beautiful photos of a Nissan Skyline R34 GT-R that were published on Speedhunters’ website and that were extensively used on this website.
 Without them, this website might not exist.

+• Wikipedia for all the technical content on this website.

 • My Mentor for continuous helpful feedback.

-• Tutor support at Code Institute for their support.
+• Tutor Support at Code Institute for their support.

 • Code Institute's Slack community for their support.

 • All family members, friends and car enthusiasts who helped testing this website.